-This panzanella salad recipe is the ultimate showcase for late summer and early fall bounty!
-A tangy dressing perfectly accents fresh tomatoes and cucumbers.
-Use dried (not stale) bread and salted tomatoes to make the best version of this classic Italian bread salad.
+Panzanella – a classic Italian bread salad.
+This recipe is the ultimate showcase for late summer and early fall food!
+It has a tangy dressing that accents fresh tomatoes and cucumbers.
+Use dried (not stale) bread and salted tomatoes to make the best version of this

 Simple Panzanella Salad

 - 1 loaf crusty Sourdough or Italian bread, cut into cubes (half-inch to 1-inch in size)

 - 4 cups cherry and/or grape tomatoes halved or quartered.